-We've got an exciting series of releases lined up over the next six months or so, plus more books in preperation for follow that.
+We've got an exciting series of releases lined up over the next six months or so, plus more books in preparation for follow that.
 And, don't forget our back-list, where you'll find some extraordinary and individual voices.

 The Humble Family Interviews

 This debut poetry collection from Nigel Hutchinson (runner-up in our first competition and a student in the LF/B mentoring programme) bristles with invention and humanity.
 Dry, witty, often poignant and always well-observed, the book explores the lives of those people who lived and grew-up on post-war housing estates, any one of those liminal everywheres that was neither Middle Class nor Working Class but somewhere in between, places filled with aspiration that was not often realised.
 Looking at love, the process of getting through another day not substantially different to the last, or the next, and the dreams that sometimes help that process, this is a gripping debut from an individualistic voice.